-a.
-The Chairman of the Elections Committee will use a random method of selection to determine the order candidates will be listed.

-b.
-Absentee ballots shall be prepared and made available at the NSEA office three (3) days prior to the election.

-c.
-Candidates on the ballot cannot be involved in distribution or collection of the ballots.
+- a.
+The Chair of the Elections Committee will use a random method of selection to determine the order candidates will be listed. - b.
+If voting is not held electronically, absentee ballots shall be prepared and made available at the NSEA office three (3) days prior to the election. - c.
+Candidates on the ballot cannot be involved in distribution or collection of the ballots. - d.
+No write in candidates will be accepted or considered on ballots. - e.
+Positions with only one candidate will appear on the ballot. - f.
+Positions with no candidates will not appear on the ballot.